Beaune-la-Rolande internment camp

 The Beaune-la-Rolande internment camp was a transit and detention facility (Note: Transit camps briefly held prisoners before deportation to other Nazi camps.) operated by French and German authorities in Nazi-occupied France during the Second World War.
-Built in 1939 to house German prisoners of war, it was repurposed after France's defeat in 1940 to detain French POWs.
+Built in 1939 in the Beaune-la-Rolande commune, Loiret, to house German prisoners of war, it was repurposed after France's defeat in 1940 to detain French POWs.
 From 1941, it was used to intern foreign-born Jews living in the Paris region.
-In May 1942, following the imposition of direct German control, mass deportations to extermination camps, primarily Auschwitz, began.
+In May 1942, following the establishment of direct German control, mass deportations to extermination camps, primarily Auschwitz, began.
 Among the victims were more than 1,500 children arrested during the Vel' d'Hiv Roundup and deported via Beaune-la-Rolande to Auschwitz, where most were murdered.

 After returning to French control in September 1942, the camp was used to hold political prisoners and individuals considered "non-deportable" before its closure in August 1943.
 Alongside Drancy and Pithiviers, Beaune-la-Rolande formed part of the core internment and deportation infrastructure in the northern zone.
 An estimated 6,800 Jews passed through the camp; most were deported to Auschwitz and killed.
 Notable detainees included the impresario René Blum and physician Adélaïde Hautval.
 The camp remains a focus of Holocaust memory, education and historical research in France.

 Background

-Following the defeat of France in June 1940 and the signing of the Armistice, the country was divided into two zones: the Occupied Zone under direct German military control, and the so-called Free Zone administered by the Vichy regime.
-On 10 July 1940, Marshal Philippe Pétain was granted full powers by the French Parliament, marking the end of the Third Republic and inaugurating an authoritarian collaborationist government.
+Following the defeat of France in June 1940 and the signing of the Armistice, Marshal Philippe Pétain was granted full powers by the French Parliament on 10 July 1940, marking the end of the Third Republic and inaugurating an authoritarian collaborationist government.
+The country was divided into two zones: the Occupied Zone under direct German military control, and the so-called Free Zone administered by the Vichy regime.
 The Vichy regime rapidly enacted antisemitic laws and cooperated with German authorities in identifying, arresting, and interning Jews, Roma, political opponents, and other targeted groups.

 In the Occupied Zone, the Germans operated their own facilities, including Frontstalag (camps for prisoners of war) and labour camps under the Organisation Todt.
 They also exercised control over internment camps formally administered by French prefectures.
 From 1941, foreign-born Jews were interned in a network of these camps, which, although nominally under French jurisdiction, functioned under close German supervision.

-Beaune-la-Rolande, along with Pithiviers, Drancy, and Compiègne, formed the core of the internment and deportation system for Jews in northern France.
-These camps held almost exclusively Jewish prisoners, in contrast to provincial sites that also housed Roma, Spanish Republicans, and other non-nationals.
-Transfers between the camps were frequent and determined by German priorities.
-Together, they served as the main staging sites for deportations to extermination camps, primarily Auschwitz.
+Beaune-la-Rolande, together with Pithiviers, Drancy and Compiègne, was among the most important internment camps in the occupied northern zone of France.
+Beaune-la-Rolande and Pithiviers were the first camps in the occupied zone to be opened specifically to Jewish detainees.
+Transfers between these camps were frequent and dictated by German authorities; detainees were deported in successive convoys to Auschwitz.